debruijn/debruijn.github.io/content/_index.md

 My name is Bert and I am a data scientist and econometrician from the Netherlands 🇳🇱 currently living on Bonaire 🇧🇶 in the Caribbean Netherlands.
 On this website you can find my [blog](posts) and [portfolio](portfolio), and what else I want to put here in the future.
+More info on me can be found on the [about](about) page.

 ## Requests and reactions